 LBNL staff review user-submitted data periodically, typically twice a year.
 The searchable peer group database is updated after each data review.

-Are multiple years of data shown for each building?
+Are multiple years of data for each

 Aren't all the data sources really old?

-Why is there not more system-level information for me to search?
+Why is there not more system-level information for me to

 How can I suggest improvements to the LBT?